Today, you’ll learn why are day traders not millionaires.

-The fees are fix, floating, and tiered commissions. (source)
+The fees are charges such as fixed, floating, and tiered commissions. (source)

 Fix commissions are more expensive than the tiered fees.
-Although tiered fees are charged per number of trades it is still expensive.
+Although tiered fees are deductions charged a per number of trades, they are still expensive.

 The spread is the difference between the Bid and the Ask price.

 When buying a stock, traders need to hit the Ask price.

 The Ask price is the best price in the market for buyers, which includes an added cost.